GigiLoria5/AssistanceTickets-Polito-WA2-2023/server/README.md

     - Response: `200 OK` (success)
     - Error responses: `404 Not Found` (expertId not found), `422 Unprocessable Entity` (validation of expertId failed) or `500 Internal Server Error` (generic error)
-    - Response body: An array of objects, for each containing ticketId, expertId, oldStatus, newStatus, changedBy, description and time.
+    - Response body: An array of objects, sorted by time descending, for each containing ticketId, currentExpertId, oldStatus, newStatus, changedBy, description and time.
 An error message in case of error
     ```
     [
         ...,
         {
           "ticketId": 49,
-          "expertId": 25,
+          "currentExpertId": 25,
           "oldStatus": "RESOLVED",
           "newStatus": "CLOSED",
           "changedBy":"EXPERT",